2024 Summer STEM FAQ

 When do I find out if I am accepted to Summer STEM?

-Students will be emailed their acceptance letters by the end of April, the exact date will be announced when applications opens.
+Students will be emailed their acceptance letters on April 22.
 This letter will include their class assignment, financial aid award, and Scholars information.
 Students will need to complete their enrollment and pay the deposit (if required) to hold their spot in the class.

 What if I want to change classes?